gepid-upf/berimbau-tool-gui/README.md

-# berimbau-tool
+# berimbau-tool-gui

-berimbau-tool is a software for creating recordings for the berimbau-esp32 based on a .csv input file, dumping recordings from the berimbau-esp32 and recovering its logs.
+berimbau-tool-gui is a GUI frontend to the [berimbau-tool](https://github.com/aedalzotto/berimbau-tool): a software for creating recordings for the [berimbau-esp32](https://github.com/aedalzotto/berimbau-esp32) based on a .csv input file, dumping the recordings and recovering its logs.

 ## Built with